 Prepaid cards have been in existence for a while and are getting extremely popular today.
 More and more people are choosing to use prepaid cards to shop online and offline.
-Canadians can choose from a variety of prepaid cards including Joker Mastercard that comes with some exciting features and benefits.
+Canadians can choose from a variety of prepaid cards including Joker Mastercard and Joker Visa that come with some exciting features and benefits.

-The Joker Prepaid Mastercard is a card that works like a gift card and comes with a prepaid store value.
-Like traditional debit and credit cards, it can be used at any online or brick and mortar store that supports Mastercard.
+The Joker Prepaid Mastercard or Visa is a card that works like a gift card and comes with a prepaid store value.
+Like traditional debit and credit cards, it can be used at any online or brick and mortar store that supports Mastercard or Visa.
 However, it’s a non-reloadable card, which means you will not be able to add any money to it.

 You can get your hands on a Joker prepaid card by visiting any location that offers it.
-The card is available in different denominations.
-The range of options include $25, $50, $100, $200, and $500.
+Alternatively, you can buy a virtual Joker card online.
+The card is available in denominations from $25 to $500.